Dr Rana Khazbak

 Biography

-Rana is an ESRC postdoctoral fellow at the Centre for Public Policy Research, King’s College London.
-Her fellowship builds on her PhD thesis which explored the impact of social housing regeneration on the wellbeing of young people from lower-income backgrounds.
-Her doctoral research used the capability approach and participatory methods to foreground young people’s experiences of restructuring their social housing estates into mixed-income communities.
+Her PhD project investigated the impact of social housing regeneration on the wellbeing of young people from lower-income backgrounds in London.
+She used the capability approach and participatory methods to foreground teenagers’ experiences of restructuring their social housing estates into mixed-income communities.

 Research interests